-This finding and this Cost Effectiveness Report were presented by the EERMC Consultant Team to the EERMC at its November 10 Meeting, and were approved and adopted by a vote of the EERMC.
+This finding and this Cost Effectiveness Report were presented by the EERMC Consultant Team to the EERMC at its November 8, 2012 Meeting, and were approved and adopted by a vote of the EERMC.

-The EERMC Consultant Team finds that both the individual programs and, in combination, the portfolio of programs presented in the 2012 Annual Energy Efficiency Program Plan (EEPP) Filing by National Grid are costeffective according to the Total Resource Cost Test (TRC).
-We also find that the Programs and portfolio proposed represent a reasonable and credible ramp-up of National Grid's implementation efforts.
-We conclude that these programs meet the cost-effective requirements of Rhode Island General Laws § 39-1-27.7 (c)(5) and therefore a fully reconciling funding mechanism sufficient to fund the proposed budget should be approved by the Commission within 60 days as required by that section.
+The EERMC Consultant Team finds that both the individual programs and, in combination, the portfolio of programs presented in the 2013 Annual Energy Efficiency Program Plan (EEPP) Filing by National Grid are cost-effective according to the Total Resource Cost test (TRC).
+We also find that the programs and portfolio proposed represent a reasonable and credible continuing ramp-up of National Grid's energy efficiency implementation efforts.
+We conclude that these programs meet the cost-effectiveness requirements of Rhode Island General Laws § 39-1-27.7 (c)(5) and therefore a fully reconciling funding mechanism sufficient to fund the proposed budget should be approved by the Commission within 60 days as required by that section.

-The EERMC Consultant Team reports that the proposed EEPP for 2012 includes improved cost-effectiveness relative to the projections contained for 2012 in the 2012-2014 Energy Efficiency and System Reliability Procurement Plan (2012-2014 Plan) filed with the Commission on by National Grid on September 7, 2011.
-The proposed EEPP for 2012 meets the Savings Targets for electric and gas efficiency savings for 2012 described in the 2012-2014 Plan.
+The EERMC Consultant Team reports that the proposed EEPP for 2013 includes improved cost-effectiveness relative to the projections for 2013 contained in the 2012-2014 Energy Efficiency and System Reliability Procurement Plan (2012-2014 Plan) filed with the Commission by National Grid on September 7, 2011.
+The proposed EEPP for 2013 meets the Savings Targets for electric and gas efficiency savings for 2013 described in the 2012-2014 Plan.